openhab/openhabian/CONTRIBUTING.md

 Fork the repository and make changes on your fork in a feature branch.

 Update the documentation when creating or modifying features.
-Test your documentation changes for clarity, concision, and correctness, as well as a clean documentation build.
+Test your changes for clarity, concision, and correctness, as well as a clean documentation build.

 Write clean, modular and testable code.
-We have a codestyle which in combination the static linter Shellcheck works as guidelines.
+We have a codestyle which in combination with the static linter Shellcheck works as guidelines.

 Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.

 Pull requests must not contain commits from other users or branches.

-Commit messages must start with a capitalized and short summary (max.
+Commit messages **must** start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.
-[See here for more details.](http://chris.beams.io/posts/git-commit)
+[See here for more details.](https://chris.beams.io/posts/git-commit)

 Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.

-Pull request will be tested on CI platform which shall pass.
+Pull requests will be tested on the Travis CI platform which **shall** pass.
 Please provide test-cases for new features.
-See testing below.
+See [Test Architecture](#test-architecture) below.

 Before the pull request is merged, your commits might get squashed, based on the size and style of your contribution.
 Include documentation changes in the same pull request, so that a revert would remove all traces of the feature or fix.